 The Department empowers and engages its people to create a professional and resilient workforce with strong leadership and shared values.
 Our culture remains critical to achieving our purpose and through our robust, performance orientated culture we will develop and foster our staff to be ready for the challenges ahead.
-The Department's People Strategy 2025 articulates our key people priorities:
+The capability of our people continues to be underpinned by the implementation of our People Strategy 2025, which articulates our key people priorities: